A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 The following factors may put you at increased risk of developing varicose veins or varicose veins.

-Although the causes of venous disease are not yet clearly identified, taking into account the risk factors we must differentiate between varicose veins and chronic venous insufficiency.
+Although the causes of venous disease are not yet clearly identified, we must differentiate between varicose veins and chronic venous insufficiency, considering the risk factors.

-If in the family there are cases of members who have suffered from varicose veins, then there is a fairly high possibility that a person may also develop varicose veins.
+If there are members who have suffered from varicose veins in the family, then there is a reasonably high possibility that a person may also develop varicose veins.

-Not all cases are genetic, of course, but the predisposition to develop varicose veins in families with a history of varicose veins is.
+Of course, not all cases are genetic, but the predisposition to develop varicose veins in families with a history of varicose veins is.

 Some research has indicated that increased levels of female hormones can cause relaxation of the vein walls and possible failure.